About South Sioux Animal Hospital

 Sam has one fur-baby at home, a long-haired chihuahua named Penelope.
 When not working, Sam enjoys spending time with family and friends, reading a good book, making crafts or catching up on one of her many favorite television shows.

-Teasha has been working as a veterinary assistant at South Sioux Animal Hospital since the summer of 1998.
+Teasha has been working as a veterinary assistant at South Sioux Animal Hospital since 1998.
 Before working at the clinic she was a pet groomer for 5 years.
 Her favorite part of her job is working with animals and seeing new things every day.
 She loves getting to interact with our many clients and their pets.

-Charlene (Char) joined the South Sioux Animal Hospital team in December of 1991.
+Charlene (Char) joined the South Sioux Animal Hospital team in 1991.
 She began working as a kennel worker and then became a veterinary assistant.
 Char enjoys many aspects of her job, including the animals, the pet parents, the procedures we do to help the animals, and making the pets more comfortable.
 She also enjoys seeing the new technology that becomes available in this field.

 DeAnna started at South Sioux Animal Hospital in 2018 as one of our receptionists.
 DeAnna had previously worked at an animal hospital, but spent the past 15 years working in education to be closer to her kids.
 She is excited to be back in the world of veterinary care!

-Sarah is both a kennel worker and veterinary assistant at South Sioux Animal Hospital.
+Sarah is both a kennel worker at South Sioux Animal Hospital.
 She began working at the hospital in 2006.
 Sarah enjoys learning new things at work, and helping the animals feel better!
 She loves animals of all shapes and sizes.
 She can often be found snuggling patients post-operatively, making sure they’re getting lots of love.

 Sharlie joined the South Sioux Animal Hospital team in 2009 as a kennel worker.
 She provides excellent care for the pets staying with us for boarding or staying due to illness, and ensures they are comfortable.
 Since she was a little kid, she has always been bringing home stray animals and caring for them.